‘People Are Turning Into Monsters’: Americans Vote and Brace for Chaos

 Nearby, Tammy Beam, a school counselor, who has volunteered for Democrats for over a decade now, was handing out Democratic sample ballots for the lengthy slate of races on the ballot.
 Beam, who is Black, said she had personally noticed a major uptick in turnout, citing recent registration figures that showed Black voter registration up significantly from the last election.

-The pandemic impacted how people voted across the country.
-Data from The Washington Post showed that, by Tuesday, early voting had already led to the nation past the 73 percent mark of ballots cast for the entire 2016 election, with more than 100 million total votes already on the books.
+The pandemic influenced how people voted across the country.
+Data from The Washington Post showed that, by Tuesday, early voting had already led the nation past the 73 percent mark of ballots cast for the entire 2016 election, with more than 100 million total votes already on the books.

 As Election Day wore on, a gray Porsche with two gigantic blue Trump campaign flags flapping from the driver- and passenger-side windows slowly cruised in front of the Westchester Branch Library, one of the polling sites in the Florida Democratic stronghold of Miami-Dade County.